kchall/CorpusTools/docs/source/functional_load.rst

    a. **Raw vs. relative count**: First, PCT can report only the raw count of
-      minimal pairs that hinge on the contrast in the corpus, if you just want to know the scope of the contrast.
-On the other hand, the default is to relativize the raw count to the corpus size, by dividing the raw number by the number of lexical entries that include at least one instance of any of the target segments.
+      minimal pairs that hinge on the contrast in the corpus, if you just want to know the scope of the contrast ("Raw count").
+On the other hand, the default is to relativize the raw count to the whole corpus size ("Relativize to corpus").
+You can also relativize the raw number by the number of lexical entries that include at least one instance of any of the target segments ("Relativize to relevant words").
    b. **Distinguish homophones**: Second, PCT can either distinguish
       homophones or collapse them.
 For example, if the corpus includes separate entries for the words *sock* (n.), *sock* (v.), *shock* (n.),